Graduate Program Admission Requirements for Program Consideration

 2. An application essay of 1,000 words describing your interest in creative writing, what you hope to accomplish in the program, and how you think the program will fit into your academic and career goals.

-3. A creative writing sample: 15 – 20 pages of poetry, fiction, creative non-fiction, or drama writing.
+3. A creative writing sample: 15 – 20 pages of poetry, fiction or creative non-fiction.

 4. Two letters of recommendation.
 Letters from current or former professors recommended; if these are unavailable, letters may be sought from current colleagues, or a current or recent supervisor.